izakp/docker-preoomkiller/README.md

 `PREOOMKILLER_KILL_SIGNAL` (integer) - what signal to send to the process (default `SIGTERM` / `15`)

-`PREOOMKILLER_KILL_PID` (integer) - what pid will receive a SIGTERM (default: the pid of the parent that spawned `preoomkiller`) If you don't start `preoomkiller` and your application's main process via an entrypoint script (see the example `docker-entrypoint.sh`) you can also set this to `1` to simply send the signal to the root process.  `preoomkiller` will exit after sending a signal or its parent process dies.
+`PREOOMKILLER_KILL_PID` (integer) - what pid will receive a SIGTERM (default: the pid of the parent that spawned `preoomkiller`) If you don't start `preoomkiller` and your application's main process via an entrypoint script (see the example `docker-entrypoint.sh`) you can also set this to `1`.
 Note: make sure you're using an init system like [dumb-init](https://github.com/Yelp/dumb-init) to make sure the pid 1 process properly proxies signals to children

 `PREOOMKILLER_DEBUG` - if set, print memory statistics when polling